What is evidence synthesis?

-Why might you might want to include systematic methods
+Why you may want to include evidence synthesis support

-- explicit methods limit inclusion bias – extensive searching limits publication bias and results in more trustworthy conclusions
+- to ensure explicit methods are used to limit inclusion bias – extensive searching limits publication bias and results in more trustworthy conclusions;

-- succinctly summarises large amounts of information for audiences such as clinicians, policy makers which may reduce time to implementation
+- to succinctly summarise large amounts of information for audiences such as clinicians or policy makers, which may reduce time to implementation;

-- highlights research gaps – maps what is known and what is unknown
+- to highlight research gaps – identify what is known and what is unknown;

-What expertise can a systematic review advisor offer?
+What expertise can an evidence synthesis advisor offer?

-- advice on managing the process of systematic reviewing
+- advice on managing and reporting the process of systematic reviewing.

-What to think about before a meeting with a systematic review advisor
+What to think about before a meeting with an evidence synthesis advisor

 Dixon-Woods M, D Cavers, S Agarwal et al. Conducting a critical interpretive synthesis of the literature on access to healthcare by vulnerable groups.
 BMC Med Res Methodol.
 2006; 6:35-